google/asylo-site/_docs/concepts/ekep.md

 #### `SERVER_FINISH` format

-After sending a `SERVER_ID` message, the server is able to derive a Master Secret **M<sub>S</sub>** and an Authenticator Secret **A<sub>S</sub>**[^1].
+After sending a `SERVER_ID` message, the server is able to derive a Primary Secret **M<sub>S</sub>** and an Authenticator Secret **A<sub>S</sub>**[^1].
 This is done as described in [Deriving EKEP Secrets](#deriving-ekep-secrets).